Snohomish County Parks Planning

 Park Impact Fee Code Update

 Snohomish County is in the process of updating SCC 30.66A, which is the portion of Snohomish County Code that addresses collection of park impact mitigation fees.
 Park impact mitigation fees are used to help fund development of new park amenities, which are constructed to address increased demands related to population growth.
-In 2016 park impact mitigation fees accounted for approximately 22% of Parks' capital budget.
+In 2018 park impact mitigation fees account for approximately 18% of Parks' capital budget.

-A stakeholder meeting was held on June 21, 2016 to collect feedback on the proposal (presentation slides - modified) and additional comments are encouraged.
+A stakeholder meeting was held July 12, 2018 at 2:30 pm at the Parks office to collect feedback on the proposal and additional comments are encouraged.
+Interested parties are encouraged to review the project information sheet and send feedback.
 Comments should be sent to:

 Principal Park Planner